 You bet!
 I offer both in-person and online nutrition consulting services.
 In-person services are available to people located in Vancouver, BC and surrounding area.
 Online services are available for anyone worldwide!
 If you live in Vancouver and surrounding services, online consulting is still an option if you prefer to work together one-on-one from the comfort of your own home!

-If you visit my services page you will see that I offer two different nutritional packages that are both a 3-month long commitment.
+If you visit my services page you will see that I offer both individual appointments and a package.
 Why?
 Because I want my client’s to get the most out of the money that they spend (I also want to make sure I offer services that actually make a difference!)
 The nutrition packages help to establish a commitment, and eliminates the “do I need a follow up?” indecisiveness that can sometimes happen.
-A 3-month time frame is a realistic amount of time to start to experience changes, and that is what we are looking for!
-That being said, if you are interested in booking individual appointments, feel free to contact me and we can discuss that option.
+The 3 follow up appointments usually means we are working together for a 3-month time frame, which is a realistic amount of time to start to experience changes (and that is what we are looking for!).
+That being said, if you are interested in booking individual appointments, that is an option that is definitely available for you!

 Does extended benefits cover a nutritionist?

 This is a tricky one - you will have to check in with your employer / benefits provider!
 Some extended benefits plans have a retainer for wellness that can go toward nutrition consulting services.
 There are also some new platforms such as League which are making different types of health care professionals accessible to employees under their employee benefits.

 What is the difference between a dietitian vs. nutritionist?